Gemstones for eternity

 Our partner Swiss Diamond Vision works with the HPHT process to produce lab-grown synthetic Eco Diamonds.
 HTHP stands for High Temperature, High Pressure.
 In this process, which is modeled on the natural formation process of diamonds, graphite-2H is placed in growth cells that are subjected to up to 70,000 bar pressure from three sides in so-called cubic presses.
 Graphite-2H is a natural manifestation of the chemical element carbon, which has a hexagonal crystal structure similar to a honeycomb.
 The interior of the growth cell is first loaded with catalysts and seed diamonds and heated to approximately 1600-1700 degrees Celsius.
 Under these conditions, the graphite changes in a physicochemical process and the black powder grows into a transparent diamond.
 Diamond is the thermodynamically more stable form of carbon.

 The growth time for an approx. 1.5 carat diamond rough stone in white, blue or yellow color is about 50 hours.
 Through additional treatment, pink, green and red diamonds can also be produced.
-The Swiss Diamond Vision rough diamonds grown in this way are then cut in Antwerp into the beautiful gemstones we use in our jewelry.
+The Swiss Diamond Vision rough diamonds grown in this way are then cut into the beautiful gemstones we use in our jewelry.
 Both the diamonds produced by the CVD process and those produced by the HTHP process are in no way inferior to natural diamonds: they are identical to their natural counterparts in terms of appearance, hardness and chemical composition.

 In this way, diamonds of breathtaking uniqueness can be produced - and without polluting the environment or endangering people in crisis regions.